VijayAlpha/CryptoSafe/README.md

 ## Technologies used

-CryptoSafe is currently available on Layer-2 zkSync Era Testnet.
+CryptoSafe is currently available on Layer-2 Polygon zkEVM & zkSync Era Testnet.

+- Polygon zkEVM:
+  Polygon zkEVM Beta harnesses the power of ZK proofs to reduce transaction cost and massively increase throughput, all while inheriting the security of Ethereum L1.

 - zkSync Era:
   zkSync Era is a Layer-2 protocol that scales Ethereum with cutting-edge ZK tech.
 Our mission is not only to merely increase Ethereum's throughput, but to fully preserve its foundational values – freedom, self-sovereignty, decentralization – at scale.